Mutuba/Came-Across/README.md

 Ensure Docker is installed

+Run `docker-compose build` to build the Docker image for the application.

+Once the build is complete, run `docker-compose up` to start the Docker container out of the image.

+This will the services listed in the docker-compose file, namely web and postres.

 Docker needs a database, user and password for the postgres service.

+In another terminal window:

-Type `psql` or `sudo -u <your-postres-admin-user> psql` to connect to the a local postgres terminal
+Type `psql` or `sudo -u <your-postres-admin-user> psql` to connect to the a local postgres terminal.

-Run `CREATE ROLE your_username WITH LOGIN PASSWORD 'your_password';` to create a role for docker instance
+Run `CREATE ROLE your_user_for_the_app WITH LOGIN PASSWORD 'your_password';` to create a role for docker instance.

+Since your containers are running, access your postres container by running

+`docker-compose exec postgres psql -U  <your_user_for_the_app>`

+This will start the postgres terminal within docker container.

+Run `CREATE DATABASE your_db_for_the_app;` and then run `GRANT ALL PRIVILEGES ON DATABASE your_db_for_the_app TO your_user_for_the_app;`

+This will crate a database for postres service and the app in general.

+Create a .env file and update each environment variable from the .env.sample file with your credentials for the postgres database you have created.

+For cloudinary, you need to have an account, a free account will do, then go the dashboard and copy `CLOUD_NAME`, `API_KEY`, and `API_SECRET`.

 run bundle install to install application packages